joergboe/MakeItSimple/README.md

 You can install the tool into an arbitrary place.
 The preferred way is to run this script as root user and to install the tool into a system directory.
 * The default installation place for the root user is '/usr/local'
-* The default installation place or other users is '~/mktsimple'
+* The default installation place for other users is '~/mktsimple'

 ## Quick Start